underlay/tasl.io/content/docs/references.md

 The class `ex:ListOfIntegers` is either nothing - the `ex:none` option of the `?` coproduct - or (in the `ex:some` option of the `?` coproduct) a product of two components: an `integer` and a pointer to another `ex:ListOfIntegers` element.
 This means that an element of `ex:ListOfIntegers` is either null (the empty list) or an integer and another element.

 As the name implies, this effectively models a [linked list](https://en.wikipedia.org/wiki/Linked_list) of integers.
-There's no generic "list" type in tasl; if we need lists we have to roll our own linked list class for the particular type that we want (although this is discouraged, which we'll talk about later).

 If we wanted to model _non-empty_ linked lists, we could tweak our class declaration to express that: